elastic/kibana/x-pack/plugins/fields_metadata/README.md

 | integration | string | 1password | ✅ |
 | dataset | string | 1password.item_usages | ✅ |

+It also accepts a second argument, an array of dependencies to determine when the hook should update the retrieved data.

 ```ts
 const FieldsComponent = () => {
   const {